regisminani/katisha-readme/README.md

 }
 ```

 Response JWT(same as on login): This is what the returned token field should contain.
 I assumed we don't have a route for fetching the user by id.
-If available, the id and exp would be just fine.
+If available, the userId field would be just fine.
 ```typescript
 interface LoggedInUser { // The JWT data id?: string;